wrpaape/red_black/README.md

 red_black_hmap_similar(const RedBlackHMap *const map1,
                        const RedBlackHMap *const map2);
 ```
-check if one container is equal to another
+check if two containers are *equal*
 If both containers contain exactly the same keys, return `true`.
 If the set of keys differ at all between the two containers, return `false`.